 Upgraded Deadeye: Solid, balanced long-range rifle.
 Raptor's Sense: Hovering while firing increases weapon weak point damage by 185%.

-A more practical sniper rifle than Truth of Tarsis, since there are multiple rounds in the magazine.
+Wyvern Blitz is a more practical sniper rifle than Truth of Tarsis, since there are multiple rounds in the magazine.
 The weak point bonus for hovering is nice, and can do decent damage with certain builds.
 Will probably do more practical DPS than any other sniper rifle, since you get multiple shots.

 Upgraded Blastback: Handgun with solid striking force.
 Raptor's Deadeye: Hovering increases weapon damage by 200%.

-The hover damage bonus can lead to some decent damage if you have a large damage version and are running a Storm.
+The hover damage bonus on Avenging Herald can lead to some decent damage if you have a large damage version and are running a Storm.
 I’m not a fan of heavy pistols in general, as they are semi-automatic in nature, and don’t do a significant amount of additional damage compared to machine pistols to compensate for the significantly slower rate of fire.

 Upgraded Barrage: Delivers an excellent rate of fire.
 Scout's Fury: Dashing increases weapon damage by 125% for 10 seconds.

-The gun itself is crap, but the MW perk makes it almost mandatory on a melee Interceptor, since it will increase melee damage as well, and you’re always dashing.
+Close Encounter itself is crap, but the MW perk makes it almost mandatory on a melee Interceptor, since it will increase melee damage as well, and you’re always dashing.

 Upgraded Resolution: Fires a forceful, one-two punch.
 Demolisher's Fury: Hitting (2) enemy weak points quickly increases all weapon damage by 150% for 5 seconds.